 Remove from oven and let cool for about 5 minutes, before inverting onto serving platter.

-Prepare icing, and frost cake when completely cooled.
-Serve with fresh strawberries.
+Prepare icing, and frost cake when cake is completely cooled.

 Serve with fresh berries if desired.
 You may also leave the icing off and dust with powdered sugar before serving.
 Icing: